mmuniz0/guestbook-gitops/README.md

 frontend   LoadBalancer   10.110.64.76   10.110.64.76   80:30822/TCP    11m
 ```

-Now that you have Flux set up, you can keep making changes to the UI, and run the change through GitHub Actions to build and push new images to ECR.
+Now that you have Flux set up, you can keep making changes to the UI, and run the change through GitHub Actions to build and push new images to Docker Hub.
 Flux will notice the new image and deploy your changes to the cluster, kicking your software development into overdrive.